University at Buffalo: School of Lawhttp://www.law.buffalo.edu

 Advanced law students come to Buffalo to work closely with leading scholars in many areas of scholarly inquiry and practice: cross-border business transactions and trade, criminal law and procedure, environmental law, labor law, constitutional law, civil litigation, tax, human rights, and intellectual property, and more.
 They come to work in clinical programs that make a difference in local communities at the same time that they are taught to be practice-ready lawyers.
 They come to immerse themselves in the language and foundations of United States and New York law.
 And they come to join a community that shares their enthusiasm for confronting the challenges of ensuring justice and fairness in the global practice of public and private law.

-We offer five programs for students who already have a first degree in law.
+We offer six programs for students who already have a first degree in law.

 The Two-Year JD for Internationally Trained Lawyers allows professionals who already have a first degree in law to earn a JD in two years rather than three.
 It provides a more thorough immersion experience in US law and legal education than a one-year LLM program can provide.
 Admitted students take the first-year curriculum and are part of the incoming JD class.
 In the second year, students take mostly electives in research, classroom instruction, and experiential learning.